bravoosonja/todo-list/README.md

 The objective is to develop a simple Todo List app that provides data persistance to local storage.
 This project is to be developed using Webpack and incorporate an external library while adhering to the OOP Principles.
 <!-- [👉Live Demo]() -->
 ## Requirements
-1. Properties of todo-items
+1. Properties of todo-items (task)
    - title
    - description
    - dueDate
    - priority
-   - notes
-   - checklist
 2. *Projects* or separate list of todos.
    - include default *project* on page load
    - users should be able to create new projects and choose which project their todo-items go into